databrickslabs/mosaic/docs/source/api/spatial-aggregations.rst

   Notes
     - Each :code:`tile` must have the same extent, number of bands, pixel data type, pixel size and coordinate reference system.
-    - The output tile will have the same extent, number of bands, pixel data type, pixel size and coordinate reference system as the input tiles.
+    - The output tile will have the same extent, number of bands, pixel data type, pixel size and coordinate reference system as the input raster tiles.

     Also, see :ref:`rst_combineavg_agg` function.
 ..